MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/troubleshoot-data-corruption-and-disk-errors.md

 ## Troubleshooting checklist

 > [!NOTE]
-> The commands that are described in this article need to be run at an elevated command prompt.
+> This article describes commands that need to be run at an elevated command prompt.

-- In the System event log, search for New Technology File System (NTFS) and disk related warnings and errors.
+- In the System event log, search for New Technology File System (NTFS) and disk-related warnings and errors.
 For example, Event ID 55, 153, or 98.

 - Run the `chkdsk /scan` command and check the result.